AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-51899-default-shipping-address-auto-populated-incorrectly.md

 feature: Checkout
 role: Admin
 ---
-# ACSD-51899: Default shipping address is auto-populated with a wrong address
+# ACSD-51899: Default shipping address auto-populated incorrectly

 The ACSD-51899 patch fixes the issue where the the default shipping address is auto-populated with a wrong address.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.35 is installed.
 The patch ID is ACSD-51899.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.